ElectronicCats/CatFinder/README.md

 "The CatFinder" is an exploration vehicle that collects data from the environment in which it travels.

 "The CatFinder" is cappable to read and transmit data about
-- humidity,
+- Humidity,
-- atmostfire pressure,
+- Atmostfire pressure,
-- temperature,
+- Temperature,
 - CO2 levels in ppm,
 - TVOC levels in ppb,
-- position with acelerometre and gyroscope,
+- Position with acelerometer and gyroscope,
-- and video of what the CatFinder are seeing about the space that vehicule is touring.
+- and video broadcast of what the CatFinder are seeing about the space that vehicule is touring.

 ## Licence ##